semarglproject/semargl/README.md

 ===============================

 Semargl is a modular framework for crawling [linked data](http://en.wikipedia.org/wiki/Linked_data) from structured documents.
-The main goal of project is to provide lightweight and performant tool without excess dependencies.
+The main goal of the project is to provide lightweight and performant tool without excess dependencies.

-At this moment it offers high-performant streaming parsers for RDF/XML, [RDFa](http://en.wikipedia.org/wiki/Rdfa), N-Triples, streaming serializer for Turtle and integration with Jena, Clerezza and Sesame.
+At this moment Semargl offers high-performant streaming parsers for RDF/XML, [RDFa](http://en.wikipedia.org/wiki/Rdfa), N-Triples, streaming serializer for Turtle and integration with Jena, Clerezza and Sesame.

 Small memory footprint, and CPU requirements allow framework to be embedded in any system.
 It runs seamlessly on Android and GAE.

-You can try [RDFa parser demo](http://demo.semarglproject.org) or visit [project page](http://semarglproject.org) for more information.
+You can check some framework capabilities via [RDFa parser demo](http://demo.semarglproject.org).

 Why use Semargl?
 ================